jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 ## Audience Persona Pattern
 The [__Persona Pattern__](https://jhumelsine.github.io/2024/09/25/prompt-engineering-patterns1.html#persona-pattern) asks the LLM/GenAI to respond in the context of persona.

-The __Audience Persona Pattern__ asks the LLM/GenAI to respond to a specific audience.
+The __Audience Persona Pattern__ asks the LLM/GenAI to tailor its respond to a specific audience.

 The Personal Pattern and Audience Persona Pattern work well together.